darkerego/PoloniexTradingBot/README.md

 # TradingBot

+*This is a Proof of Concept, still in development, do not use in production with lots money! *

 <p> I have made some improvements to the initial code.
 I am still not certain if this this bot actually makes money or not. </p>
 <p> Update: The bot does profit in upward trending markets, so that is a good start. </p>